usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-1.md

 Once you have the above components working, then you can work on integrating your code together.
 This part must still be done iteratively!
 Do not try to combine all of the code at once.
 First, work on being able to traverse a directory based on command-line parameters.
 Then, clean the text files found and output the cleaned words to the console.
 Finally, add those words to the index and write that index as JSON.

-*These hints may or may not be useful depending on your approach.
-Do not be overly concerned if you do not find these hints helpful for your approach for this project.*
+<i class="fas fa-info-circle"></i>&nbsp;These hints may or may not be useful depending on your approach.
+Do not be overly concerned if you do not find these hints helpful for your approach for this project.
+{: .notification }